Soil is the foundation of agricultural productivity and sustainability, global food security and our rural economies.

-Recognizing the multiple benefits of well-managed soils, the state launched the Healthy Soils Initiative in 2015, a collaboration of state agencies and departments to promote the stewardship of healthy soils.
-A year later, the legislature funded the Healthy Soils Program, coordinated by CDFA, which offers producers incentives to adopt GHG-reducing soil health practices.
+Recognizing the multiple benefits of well-managed soils, the state launched the Healthy Soils Initiative in 2015, a collaboration of state agencies and departments to promote the stewardship of soil health.
+A year later, the legislature funded the Healthy Soils Program (HSP), coordinated by the California Department of Food and Agriculture (CDFA), which offers producers incentives to adopt GHG-reducing soil health practices.
 CalCAN and our partners have been among the most consistent advocates for the program.

 - Compost and mulch application

 - Reduced tillage

 - Planting windbreaks, riparian buffers and hedgerows